paoldev/vcpkg-custom-overlays/README.md

 New port for "The ruy matrix multiplication library" from https://github.com/google/ruy.

 This library is released under "Apache-2.0" license: https://github.com/google/ruy/blob/master/LICENSE.

+For details, see the links above.

 ### sentencepiece